Ballpark Cookies, or Pretzel and White Chocolate Chip Cookies

 For the Rice Salad:

 In a medium saucepan, bring the chicken stock, salt and oil to a boil over medium-high heat Stir in the rice.
-Cover the saucepan, reduce the heat, and simmer until all the liquid has been absorbed and the rice is tender, about 40 minutes.
+Cover the saucepan, reduce the heat, and simmer until all the liquid has been absorbed and the rice is tender, about 18-40 minutes (depending on the type of rice you are using).
 Remove the pan from the heat and let sit for 5 minutes.
 Using a fork, fluff the rice and place in a large serving bowl.
 Add the parsley, orange zest, half of the lemon zest, green onions, and 1/4 cup of the almonds.
 Toss well.

 For the Vinaigrette: